 Slow Roast the Besan Mixture

 First step is to roast the besan on low flame.
 Combine sifted besan and ghee in a heavy bottom pan or kadai and set on stove on low medium flame.
-At first you will see that the mixture will be quite thick(even after the ghee has melted).
+At first you will see that the mixture will be quite thick.
 Keep stirring and scraping sides of the pan.
-Slowly as the besan roasts, it will become fluffy.
+Slowly as the besan roasts, it will start getting light and fluffy.
 Some pointers to know when the besan is roasted:-

 - You will smell a wonderfully intense nutty aroma.